Loading...

 8. Click the Save changes button once done.

-• If the site is still down after replacing the .htaccess, delete the file you created, and rename the original file back to .htaccess.
+• If the site doesn’t recover after updating the .htaccess, discard the new version and rename the original file to .htaccess to restore previous settings.

 If you need further assistance, feel free to contact us via Chat or Phone: